-Ignition key must be turned to 'ON' position before operating head lights.
-More vehicle lights are used, the dashboard displays with higher brightness.
+Ignition key must be turned to 'ON' before operating head lights.

 Do not use the headlights with the engine turned off for more than 15 minutes.
 The battery may discharge to a point that the starter motor will not operate properly.
 If this should happen, remove the battery and recharge it.